 A property like this requires a high level of patience to find the right solutions, an appreciation of a client's deadlines, and a supreme dedication to detail which involves the efforts of our entire team.

 Javier started us off with some detailed diagrams of the area of install.
-The new railing system would be inside the foyer, a room brushed with thoughtful elements of minimalism and elegance, with a spiral staircase rising from the entrance hall up to the 2nd floor catwalk.
+The new railing system would be inside the foyer, a room brushed with minimalism and elegant reflective elements, with a spiral staircase rising from the entrance hall up to the 2nd-floor catwalk.
 Just look at these pictures!

 The Railing System

-A home like this calls for a railing system matching in refinement and beauty, safety and functionality.
-It was to be our newly-improved Seattle Bar Fascia System with fewer detachable components, rounded edges matching our square posts, adjustable flush angles to make installation even easier, and slimmer bar holders for less offset - it's a staff favorite.
+A home like this calls for a railing system matching in refinement and beauty, safety, and functionality.
+Our newly-improved Seattle Bar Fascia System had fewer detachable components, rounded edges corresponding to our square posts, and adjustable flush angles.
 Here's a demo, and here are some more details.

--Javier thought one additional post may be a good choice too.
+- Javier thought one other post might be a good choice too.
 Vince came back with more advice, "It is a good idea to have two separate posts ...
-However, we highly recommend to have the top rail on stairs connected ... it is unstable and unsafe to have all angle mounted posts with separate top rail."
+However, we highly recommend having the top rail on stairs connected ... it is unstable and unsafe to have all angle mounted posts with separate top rail."

 You sure know how to build a house!
-The Seattle Bar System looks absolutely wonderful in place.
+The Seattle Bar System looks lovely in place.
 Call us again anytime!